REPLICATE

 The Challenge

-Micro:bit is a physical computing device with software that allows total beginners to prototype electronic devices.
-It’s been successful in classrooms all over the world where an estimated 39 million young people have learned about coding and digital device prototyping.
-It can be paired with Jacdac, a modular electronics platform, to extend the Micro:bit’s hardware allowing users to easily prototype novel hardware and software combinations.
-While this technology is versatile and accessible at the prototype stage, it faces isotyping challenges which the REPLICATE project sought to overcome.
+The micro:bit is an easy-to-code physical computing device that allow beginners to create interactive digital systems.
+It’s been successful in classrooms all over the world and an estimated 60 million children have used it to learn about coding digital devices.
+The micro:bit’s hardware capabilities can be extended with Jacdac, a modular plug-and-play electronics platform, allowing users to easily prototype novel hardware and software combinations.
+While this technology is a versatile and accessible way to prototype digital devices, when it comes to replicating multiple copies – a process we call isotyping – it can become tedious.

 A diagram representing the 'Replicate' project.
 From left to right it shows images with text below, beginning with a Micro:bit circuit board, a Jacdac prototype, a laptop displaying the text 'REPLICATE' and 'web tool' below, a circuit board with text 'custom design below,' and many circuit boards with text 'replicable copies' below.